Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 3. Click and hold the ![Sort](../../Assets/Icons/Sort01.png "[Sort]") (Sort) button to the left of the attribute you want to move to another position in the list.

-4. By using drag and drop, move the selected attribute to the desired position in the list.
+4. Move the selected attribute to the desired position in the list by using drag and drop.

   > [Info] Repeat the steps **3** and **4** for all attributes whose position in the list you want to change.